About the Books

 Astra with Julie

-She becomes sad and lonely as she sits rusting in her hangar.
+I imagined she is sad and lonely as she sits rusting in her hangar.
 Captain Dan comes to check on her and start her engines once in a while, but she will not be able to fly until she has a new owner.

-The book is distinctly different from the other books on the market, as it is written from the plane’s POV and intended for young readers, but can also be read by parents to their pre-school age children who will love memorizing the rhyming verse.
+is distinctly different from other books on the market, as it is written from the plane's POV and intended for young readers, but can also be read by parents to their pre-school age children who will love memorizing the rhyming verse.
 Astra is brought to life, and she has a fun and playful personality.
 The book captures her wide range of emotions as she goes from being happy, to being sad, then to being playfully wicked when she experiences a bit of conflict.
 When she finds her happy ending, she is also a bit nervous about what lies ahead for her in her new home.
-She also has her “human” companion Captain Dan beside her and the book captures their special bond as they go through this adventure together.
+She also has her human companion Captain Dan beside her and the book captures their special bond as they go through this adventure together.
 Children will learn about math, geography, and flying.

 Astra with Captain Dan